dph01/lift-TBUtils/README.md

         def sitemap = SiteMap(entries: _*)
         LiftRules.setSiteMap(sitemap)

   Every menu entry with a submenu will the rendered as a menu drop-down.
 The 'PlaceHolder' is optional, but it's clearer to other developers that you intend this entry to be the root of a drop-down if you include it.

 4. Download the Twitter Bootstrap libraries from http://twitter.github.com/bootstrap/assets/bootstrap.zip and copy into a subdirectory of /src/main/webapp (e.g. /src/main/webapp/bootstrap/2.0.0)

-5. Link to the Bootstrap files in your html:
+5. Include the Bootstrap files in your html:

         <link rel="stylesheet" type="text/css" href="/bootstrap/1.4.0/bootstrap.css">
         <script id="bootstrap-dropdown" src="/bootstrap/1.4.0/js/bootstrap-dropdown.js" type="text/javascript"></script>

-5. Link to jquery in your html (note that Bootstrap 2.0 requires jquery 1.7.0 or later)
+5. Include jquery in your html (note that Bootstrap 2.0 requires jquery 1.7.0 or later) with something like:

         <script id="jquery" src="/scripts/jquery-1.7.1.js" type="text/javascript"></script>